jeffThompson/DesigningWithData/Week06-RaceInAmerica/Part1-ContextualizationResearch.md

 * [Contextual readings, "what do I want to know more about" questions](#contextual-readings)
 * [Optional readings](#optional-readings)
 * [Find a research rabbit hole](#find-a-research-rabbit-hole)
+* No need to turn anything in, come ready to discuss

 ***